 Finally, storage, which was alluded to above, is the final hurdle.
 It is possible to store your coins online with the exchange.
 This custodial, hot wallet may divide crypto enthusiasts who don’t trust such centralising organisations to protect their investments.
 However, in general, the major exchanges like Binance, eToro, and Robinhood, for instance, have enough security nous and history for you to be comfortable until you find a non-custodial, cold, hardware wallet.
 These wallets are external devices without internet connection which allow you to plug-in and unplug the passkeys for your coins.
 Cold wallets are the most popular.

 Signing Up with an Exchange

-Once you’ve found the exchange you wish to trade ether on, the next step is register.
+Once you’ve found the exchange you wish trading Ethereum on, the next step is register.
 This won’t be an unfamiliar process.
 Some exchanges require more personal information than others, but, in general, it won’t be anything you’re not already used to giving away to sites: legal name, DOB, email address, phone number, address (and some will require evidence to verify that address), social security number, and photo ID (with a photo of you holding that ID).
 How long it takes before you can start trading depends on the exchange: instant access is possible, as is having to wait a few days.
 Legislation informs this, as Know Your Customer and financial regulations may require the exchange to know you a little better than most.